unt-libraries/aubrey-transcription/README.md

    The value for the key is another dictionary that has "use" and "mimetype" keys with their appropriate string values.

+   FILENAME_PATTERN: This is a Python regex pattern string that is used to parse the transcription filenames into their various parts such as language, extensions, etc.
+   All transcription filenames MUST follow the pattern described by this string or they will be ignored.

    Please see "default_settings.py" for an example of how a settings file should look.

 4. Set the following two environment variables so that Flask knows which app to run and